usdot-fhwa-stol/carma-platform/docs/System_description.md

 Finally, the CARMA platform includes a user interface (UI) that is visible on a web browser.
-The intent is that the CARMA vehicle has a tablet computer mounted to its dashboard and connected to the guidance PC via Wifi.
+The intent is that the CARMA vehicle has a tablet computer mounted to its dashboard and connected to the guidance PC via Wi-Fi.
 The PC hosts the web server for this purpose.
 The UI allows the vehicle’s operator to select a route to drive, select which of the third-party plugins to activate, select what information to display on the tablet, and command the vehicle’s automated controls to engage.
 As an automated route is underway, the UI also displays a variety of status information to